balqui/Popeel/README.md

 given number of potatoes.
 Catch: potatoes are peeled one by one, taken from a basket with a limited number of potatoes.
-A large store with infinitely many more potatoes is available, but the task of going there to refill the basked has to be programmed explicitly.
+A large store with infinitely many more potatoes is available, but the task of going there to refill the basket has to be programmed explicitly.

 Two simpler goals are provided through the "first user" and